If you’re wondering how to become a CPA in Vermont, we’ve organized the Vermont CPA exam requirements below.

 To meet the Vermont CPA experience requirements, you need one year of public accounting experience under the supervision of a Vermont-licensed CPA and you need to provide proof of holding a license in good standing as a CPA or equivalent license for the period of supervision.

-7. Apply for CPA License
+7. Apply for the CPA License

 8. Continuing Professional Education (CPE)